ThisKarolGajda/GameOn/README.md

 public interface IAuthentication extends IExtension {

     /**
-     * Authenticates a user based on their UserId.
+     * Authenticates a abstractUser based on their UserId.
      *
-     * @param userId The UserId of the user to authenticate.
+     * @param userId The UserId of the abstractUser to authenticate.
-     * @return A token representing the authenticated user session.
+     * @return A token representing the authenticated abstractUser session.
      */
     String authenticate(UserId userId);